Q. When can I sign up my player for the league?

 Q. Will my child get to play in every game?

 A. The WPPA is an instructional baseball league.
 All children must play a minimum of three or four defensive innings depending on the league in the field each game and every child bats throughout the entire game.
+Details can be found in the WPPA Rules.

 Q. What kind of equipment should my child have?

-A. Your child must have a baseball glove (preferably leather) and helmet with a cage (except at Senior and Liberty age levels where C-Flaps are permitted).
-Players may also, bring a pair of baseball cleats (no metal cleats except in Liberty league), batting glove(s) and a bat (bat rules vary by age level so please confirm with your coach what bats are allowed).
+A. Your child must have a baseball/softball glove (preferably leather) and helmet with a cage (except at Senior and Liberty age levels where C-Flaps are permitted).
+Players may also bring a pair of cleats (no metal cleats except in Liberty league), batting glove(s) and a bat (bat rules vary by age level so please confirm with your coach what bats are allowed).
 An athletic cup for boys in the Minor division and higher is recommended and required for any boy that plays catcher.
 The WPPA will provide all other equipment, including uniform jerseys, caps and pants.

-Q. Can I still sponsor a team?
+Q. Can I sponsor a team?

 A. Absolutely!
 Visit our How to Become a Sponsor page for more information.